sg893052/sonic-buildimage/system/intf-dampening-HLD.md

 - Port Link Flap Error Disable feature default is OFF on all physical interfaces and port-channels
 - When Port Link Flap Error Disable is enabled, use below default values:
   flap-threshold: 3
-  sample-interval: 10
+  sampling-interval: 10
   recovery-interval: 300
-- User shall be able to specify different sample-interval, flap-threshold and recovery-interval on a physical interface
+- User shall be able to specify different sampling-interval, flap-threshold and recovery-interval on a physical interface
 - User shall be able to display current Port Link Flap Error Disable confiuration values.
 - User shall be able to display current interface status if it was surpresed by Port Link Flap Error Disable
 - User shall be able to display Link-Down-Reason if a port is disabled by Port Link Flap Error Disable feature